 You will graduate with the latest evidence-based teaching skills and a deep understanding of current research, theories, concepts and practices related to TESOL teaching.
-You will be able to teach a range of age groups, from young learners to adults, and adapt your skills to different cultural and educational contexts.\\ This qualification will be useful for education leaders and policymakers as well as TESOL teachers.
+You'll have a robust foundation for teaching age groups from young learners to adults.
+You'll also be able to adapt your skills to different cultural and educational contexts.
+This qualification will be useful for education leaders and policymakers as well as TESOL teachers.